johnsusek/praeco/UPGRADING.md

 Some version upgrades require further configuration.
 Version specific upgrade instructions are below.

+## -> 1.8.0

+- New options for Alerta added.
+Please see https://elastalert.readthedocs.io/en/latest/ruletypes.html#alerta for how to configure your
+- Limit execution support

 ## -> 1.7.0

 - New options for TheHive added.
 Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#thehive for how to configure your